Rosamund Pike: 2014–present: Gone Girl and other roles

 Pike starred in the David Fincher-directed psychological thriller Gone Girl (2014), a film adaptation of Gillian Flynn's novel of the same name.
 Playing opposite Ben Affleck, Pike was cast as Amy Dunne, a woman who goes missing on her fifth wedding anniversary.
-According to Fincher, Pike was his first choice for the role because he wanted someone who was not widely known, Pike having not appeared in any major leading role prior to the film's commencement, and because he found her enigmatic and could not easily read her.
+Fincher said Pike was his first choice for the role because he wanted someone who was not widely known and because he found her enigmatic and could not easily read her.
 The film was a box office hit, earning over $356 million in global ticket sales.
-The movie premiered at the 52nd New York Film Festival where the film and Pike's performance both earned widespread acclaim from critics.
+The movie premiered at the 52nd New York Film Festival where the film and Pike's performance earned widespread acclaim from critics.